top of page

 It’s a steep, 350m climb to the saddle, with no switchbacks to dumb down the grade; allow yourself a good hour to get up there.
 Hiking poles would be an asset here.
 I’m fairly certain I panted like a bear in heat the whole way up.

-Once you euphorically reach the col, I strongly recommend that you keep heading upwards and to the right for stunning views of Upper and Lower Kananaskis Lakes waaaay below and Mount Indefatiguable straight ahead.
+Once you euphorically reach the col, keep heading upwards and to the right for stunning views of Upper and Lower Kananaskis Lakes waaaay down below and Mount Indefatiguable straight ahead.

 View of Upper Kananaskis Lake, Mount Indefatiguable, from Sarrail Ridge, Canadian Rockies